Frequently asked questions

 Call 204-788-6800 to speak with a Manitoba Blue Cross representative about the reason for your claim's rejection, and possibilities for resubmission.
 Make sure to have your ID and Policy numbers handy.

-All claims must be received by Manitoba Blue Cross no later than 90 days following the date of service.
+All claims must be received by Manitoba Blue Cross within 6 months of the date of service.

 You can receive medical care at any clinic in Manitoba.
 Please present your Coverage Card and Photo ID upon arrival.
 Providers who are set up for direct billing will not charge you for eligible services.
 However, if you are charged for services, submit a claim form, along with your original receipts, to Manitoba Blue Cross and you will be reimbursed for eligible expenses.